buildlyio/buildly-core/docs/permissions-model.md

 # Permissions model

-The BiFrost permissions model follows the RBAC pattern.
+The Buildly permissions model follows the RBAC pattern.

 Permissions are granted to CoreUsers by their **CoreGroups.** Each CoreGroup can be associated with one or more WorkflowLevels.
 "Permissions" are defined as the ability to execute [CRUD operations](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) on WorkflowLevels.